specs-feup/clava/README.md

 # Clava
 Clava is a C/C++ source-to-source compiler.
 It applies analysis and transformations written in LARA scripts (which is based on JavaScript), and can be installed in under a minute.

+If you have used Clava, please consider filling the [Clava User Experience Feedback form](https://forms.gle/SioZSAv1KL7XpQ5j6) (it's short, really!)

 # Quickstart

 Tutorial on how to use Clava: [Clava Tutorial - 2018 PACT](https://github.com/specs-feup/specs-lara/tree/master/2018-PACT).